probcomp/GenRedner.jl/README.md

 This coordinate frame is the same as the [3D camera coordinate frame used by OpenCV](https://docs.opencv.org/master/d9/d0c/group__calib3d.html#details) (the black coorinate frame in the image below):

 ![3 D camera model schematic from OpenCV](https://docs.opencv.org/master/pinhole_camera_model.png)

+## Installation

+1. Add this package to your Julia environment (e.g. using `add https://github.com/probcomp/GenRedner.jl` from the Julia package manager).

+2. Create a Python environment (e.g. using `virtualenv`) that has the `torch` Python package installed, and either `redner-gpu` or `redner` Python packages installed  (see [Redner](https://github.com/BachiLi/redner) for more details about setting up the Python environment).

+3. Build the `PyCall` package so that it points to the Python environment you created.
+See the [GenPyTorch documentation](https://probcomp.github.io/GenPyTorch.jl/dev/#Installation-1) and the [PyCall documentation](https://github.com/JuliaPy/PyCall.jl#specifying-the-python-version) for more details.

+## Example

+## Stochastic

 ## Other outputs